Trump hopes U.S.-China trade deal will be signed by middle of November

 The White House has announced that China agreed to buy up to $50 billion of U.S. farm products annually, as part of the first phase of a trade deal, although China seems slow to follow through.

-The so-called phase 1 deal was unveiled at the White House last week during a visit by China’s Vice Premier Liu He as part of a bid to end a tit-for-tat trade war between Beijing and Washington that has roiled markets and hammered global growth.
+The so-called phase 1 deal was unveiled at the White House last week during a visit by vice premier He as part of a bid to end a tit-for-tat trade war between Beijing and Washington that has roiled markets and hammered global growth.
 U.S. officials said a second phase of negotiations could address thornier issues like forced technology transfer and non-financial services issues.

-Reporting by Steve Holland and Susan Heavey; Writing by Lisa Lambert; Editing by Chris Reese and Chizu Nomiyama
+Reporting by Steve Holland, Susan Heavey and Lisa Lambert in Washington; additional reporting by Ismail Shakil; Editing by Chizu Nomiyama and Grant McCool